 Appropriate laboratory back-up is essential, particularly for tests involving fasting, hypoglycaemia or water deprivation.
 Facilities are required for immediate results.

 A medical officer must always be readily available, and in certain tests (eg. insulin Tolerance Test) must be immediately available in the Endocrine Unit/ward.

-Experienced personnel are required to place intravenous cannulas
+Experienced personnel are required to place intravenous cannulae

 Back to Table of Contents